 Is it worth it to purchase an all-in-one power conditioner and surge protector?
 While the all-in-one surge protector/power conditioner devices are typically priced higher than regular home theater surge protectors, it is definitely worth the splurge if you have high-valued equipment in your home theater system.
 A power conditioner filters out the “dirty” power and keeps your expensive equipment safe, functioning efficiently, and lasting for a long time.

 Is there any reason to not buy a surge protector for my home theater?
-No. A high-quality surge protector is the number one way to protect any and all home theater equipment from harm during a severe storm.
+No. A high-quality surge protector is the number one way to protect any and all home theater equipment from harm (like blowing out a subwoofer) during a severe storm.
 From video gaming equipment to cable boxes, stereo equipment and everything in between, the wrong storm could completely blow out all of your hardware.
 It’s best to make sure everything is protected via a surge protector, or you could be spending a lot of money replacing your equipment after a storm.